AML/CTF Act 2006 (Australia)vsFATF Recommendation 16 - Virtual Asset Travel Rule

 What are the compliance gaps when mapping AML/CTF Act 2006 (Australia) to FATF Recommendation 16 - Virtual Asset Travel Rule?

-40 AML/CTF Act 2006 (Australia) controls have no direct equivalent in FATF Recommendation 16 — Virtual Asset Travel Rule.
-The highest concentration of gaps is in Reporting Obligations with 17 unmapped controls.
+38 AML/CTF Act 2006 (Australia) controls have no direct equivalent in FATF Recommendation 16 - Virtual Asset Travel Rule.
+The highest concentration of gaps is in AML/CTF Program Requirements with 10 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between AML/CTF Act 2006 (Australia) and FATF Recommendation 16 - Virtual Asset Travel Rule?